Haithamhaj/Haitham-Voice-Agent-HVA-/README.md

 -   **`gui_process.py`**: Runs the PyQt-based graphical user interface in a separate process to ensure the main application remains responsive.
 Handles all visual elements and user interactions.
 -   **`dispatcher.py`**: Receives a structured execution plan from the LLM and routes each step to the appropriate tool (e.g., `files.list_files`).
 -   **`config.py`**: Centralized configuration hub.
 Loads environment variables, defines paths, and sets system-wide constants.
+-   **`ollama_orchestrator.py`**: Acts as a middleware layer to intelligently route LLM requests between a local Ollama instance (for speed and privacy) and powerful cloud models (for complex tasks), optimizing for performance and cost.

 ### 2️⃣ طبقة التوجيه | Routing Layer